 While the building itself was completed in 1862, a shortage of funds meant that the forecourt remained unfinished.
 Until 1868 the front steps and terrace were temporary, with individual staircases leading to the three main front doors.
 These were replaced with the grand forecourt still standing today.
 Eventually the forecourt would have a guardhouse as well.

-The interior of the building was completed in 1872, when Alexander Borthwick designed the decorative scheme still visible in the Deakin Room on the ground floor.
+The interior of the building was completed in 1872, when Alexander Borthwick designed the decorative scheme still visible in the governor’s suite on the ground floor.